FlorisE/idMirror/README.md

 We tested the application primarily on the Google Nexus 9 tablet.

-Some tinkering can be done in the tsukuba.emp.mirrorgl.util.Constants class:
+Some easy tinkering can be done in the tsukuba.emp.mirrorgl.util.Constants class:
 - Setting the amount of rows/columns
 - Changing the time for fade in/fade out
 - Changing the total interaction time
-- Changing after
+- Changing the time at which a picture is taken
+- Switching between rectangle and ellipse shape

 # Projection